 So we changed direction internally again.
-This is something that Bernhard is doing.
-He has to set up production now so that instead of doing a set of 8 lenses, we are now pushing additional focal lengths and expect to get them to the market earlier.
+We have set up production now so that instead of doing a set of 8 lenses, we are now pushing additional focal lengths and expect to get them to the market earlier.

 It's like a mosaic.
 A lot of tiny little things coming together.
 First, capacity and inability to manufacture enough lenses at a Leica production line influenced the decision to set up our own manufacturing facility.
 Then we changed from a set with 8 lenses to 10 lenses and more.
 The 29 and 65 mm coming to NAB as prototypes are planned to deliver towards IBC (September).
 At IBC, you're also going to see the 16 and 135 mm, which we are planning to deliver towards the end of the year.